-IMPORTANT NOTICE: Until at least February 15, PALS will not be trapping cats in or around San Marcos or anywhere else in Hays County.
+IMPORTANT NOTICE: Until further notice, PALS will not be trapping cats in or around San Marcos or anywhere else in Hays County.
 We will not be taking in strays, abandoned cats, found kittens, or abandoned kittens.
 No new arrangements or appointments will be made until further notice.

 Please contact the San Marcos Regional Animal Shelter if you need help with feral, abandoned, or found cats or kittens.

 Unless you have previously made arrangements with PALS volunteers for trapping of specific cats, anyone you see or who contacts you about trapping or rescuing cats is NOT affiliated with PALS and we cannot be responsible for any cats they trap or any liability therefore associated with these persons.